birkheadc/BookkeeperRest/README.md

 ## Necessary Environment Variables:

-The following environment variables must be established, via `not sure yet`, for the application to run:
+The following environment variables must be established, via Dockerfile, for the application to run:

 - `ASPNETCORE_EMAILCONFIG_NAME`: The name of the email client the app will use
 - `ASPNETCORE_EMAILCONFIG_ADDRESS`: The address of the same email client.